wp-plugins/bitcoin-charts-widget/readme.txt

 == Description ==

 This widget displays bitcoin charts with data from different external services.
-Currently, the widget supports blockchain.info.
+Currently, the widget supports blockchain.info but can be extended easily.

-The widget can be customized using the admin backend.
+As usual, you can adjust the widget's settings to your taste through the admin backend.

-Also, you can include the widget using shortcode.
+Additionally, you can include the widget using shortcode.

 = Short code =